sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d1-dusk-intro-express/README.md

 * Routing to different resources, i.e. `/burgers` and `/tacos`
 * Using dynamic parameters, i.e. `/burgers/:index` and `/tacos/:index` to request specific data
 * Using query parameters for dynamic requests to serve up dynamic responses
+* What middleware is and why it is helpful

 This will be essential knowledge for building and interacting with applications that contain multiple resources, such as users, posts, comments, etc.